AkuSarma/kivy_initiator/README.md

 cd kivy_initiator
 python main.py
 ```
-**How it works**
+**What it does**
 * At first it will ask you the name of the project and the directory in which you want to create the project
+* If left blank set the name to kivy_initiator and take the current working directory as the project path.
 * Then it will create a folder there with the name of your project
 * Which contains two files namely main.py and name.kv(name = name of your project).
 * Both the files will contain the initial required imports that are common in all the kivy projects.